Kickstarter, rappers De La Soul headline Webby Award winners

 Every category in the Webbys has a "People's Voice" award selected by a public vote.
 This year, about 500,000 people voted.

-De La Soul, founded in 1987, was given the artist of the year award for making its catalogue of music available online for free downloads.
+De La Soul, founded in 1987, was given the artist of the year award for making its catalog of music available online for free downloads.

 Harvard professor and political activist Lawrence Lessig, 52, was awarded a lifetime achievement award for co-founding Creative Commons, a copyright license system that makes it easier for creators and users to share intellectual property.